shubhamnegi-Tiger/test_public/stable_diffusion.md

 Optimizer: Adafactor
 Number of Images:9

+<a name="_toc135249780"></a>**Textual inversion**: Textual inversion is a technique that allows us to add new styles or objects to text-to-image models without modifying the underlying model.

 ![8](https://user-images.githubusercontent.com/110606035/261001686-a6cd3ecb-d6b9-45fc-9241-65b7ea437463.png)

 Figure 8: Image created by Training Textual Inversion Base Model: SDv1.5
 Number of Epochs:3000